Fair Pay for Women and People of Color in Maryland Requires Increasing the Minimum Wage and the Tipped Minimum Wage

 - Most minimum wage workers need this income to make ends meet and spend it quickly, boosting the economy.
 Research indicates that for every $1 added to the minimum wage, low-wage worker households spent an additional $2,800 the following year.

-- EPI estimates that raising Maryland’s minimum hourly wage to $10.00 by 2015 would generate more than $492 million in additional economic activity and create or support nearly 4,300 jobs.
+- Raising the minimum wage does not cause job loss, even during periods of recession.
+In fact, EPI estimates that raising Maryland’s minimum hourly wage to $10.10 by 2016 would generate more than $456 million in additional economic activity and create or support approximately 1,600 jobs.

-NWLC calculations based on unpublished U.S. Dep’t of Labor, Bureau of Labor Statistics data.
-Figures are annual averages for 2011.
-Women represent 62 percent of people making the state minimum wage or less in Maryland ($7.25 per hour).
+NWLC calculations based on unpublished U.S. Dep’t of Labor, Bureau of Labor Statistics (BLS) data.
+Figures are annual averages for 2012.
+Women represent 61 percent of people making the state minimum wage or less in Maryland.

 NWLC calculation assuming 40 hours per week, 50 weeks per year at $7.25 per hour.